Questions You’ve Always Wanted to Ask Your Therapist About Therapy and Hypnosis

 At NY Health Hypnosis & Integrative Therapy, we see clients who are looking to address their struggles with a combination of therapy and hypnosis.

-Hypnosis is not a magical solution, and yet, it can be particularly useful in helping people who have felt stagnant or held back when engaging in other types of therapeutic treatment.
+Hypnosis is not a magical solution, and yet, it can be particularly useful in helping people who have felt stagnant or held back when engaging in other types of therapeutic therapy.

 Personally, I find that hypnotherapy is most effective when used as an adjunct to more traditional styles of therapy.
 While some people have very positive expectations about hypnosis, others can be more skeptical; therefore, I always encourage questions and discussion before beginning hypnosis.
 From my experience, I think that if a person is open and curious - even if they have doubts - they can benefit from the experience of hypnotherapy.